Akiora/go-gopher/README.md

 ## Languages

-Pattern is currently only available in English (American Crochet notation).
+Pattern is currently only available in English (American English crochet notation).
 Feel free to translate and submit a Pull Request.

 - [English](pattern.md)

 ## Contributions

 - You can contribute by translating it to any language you know.
 Just open a PR.
-- Altenratively, fork this and make your own variation!
+- Alternatively, fork this and make your own variation!

 Cheers.